Keep up to date with research news

 If you’re looking for something more specialist or something specific to your location, here are other research registries you might wish to contact.

 Joining a register means you could increase your chances of taking part in a study.
 The researchers will contact you when something suitable comes along.
 Visit our other UK Research Registries webpage to see specific registers.

 Sign up to Join Dementia Research to help beat dementia.

 Our knowledge of dementia currently lags behind that of other major conditions, such as cancer or heart disease.
-This is why the National Institute for Health Research (NIHR) in partnership with Alzheimer Scotland, Alzheimer's Research UK and Alzheimer's Society have developed Join Dementia Research, a service which allows people to register their interest in participating in dementia research and be matched to suitable studies.
+This is why the National Institute for Health Research (NIHR) in partnership with Alzheimer Scotland, Alzheimer's Research UK and Alzheimer's Society has developed Join Dementia Research.
+It's a service that allows people to register their interest in participating in dementia research and be matched to suitable studies.